ponmar/filedb2/README.md

 ### Prerequisites

 * A collection of files.

-Note that it is recommended to have a backup procedure for your file collection before running FileDB (although FileDB itself does not modify your files).
-A demo configuration and file collection is included for demo purposes.
+  **Note:** it is recommended to have a backup procedure for your file collection before running FileDB (although FileDB itself does not modify your files).

+If you want to test FileDB or your collection of files is not ready the [demo](https://github.com/ponmar/filedb2_demo/) can be used.

 ### Downloads